Tours and Trails

-The Chocolate House is housed at The Mining Experience in Rhondda Heritage Park.
+The Chocolate House is housed at A Welsh Coal Mining Experience in Rhondda Heritage Park.
 Anne and Elizabeth sell their award-winning chocolates from a traditional shop within the museum and offers bespoke workshops and luxury experiences.
 They also run Caffee Bracchi on site and offers afternoon tea.

-The Culinary Cottage is located near the market town of Abergavenny, overlooking the Black Mountains in The Brecon Beacons National Park.
+The Culinary Cottage is located near the market town of Abergavenny, overlooking the Black Mountains in the Brecon Beacons National Park.
 Penny Lewis offers a range of cookery courses including 1-5 days residential courses, one day courses and speciality courses.
-The 150 year old country cottage offers 4-star accommodation with 3 rooms.
+The 150 year old country cottage offers 4-star accommodation with three rooms.
 Courses are restricted to small numbers to ensure that everyone gets involved.

 The Drovers Rest Restaurant has a cooking school in Llanwrtyd Wells, Mid Wales, with courses exploring traditional Welsh cooking as well as contemporary tastes and techniques.
 They range from a few hours to several days and includes dinner parties, everyday cooking, patisserie day, Welsh cooking day and vegetarian dishes using sustainable local food.